The New Zealand Veterinary Nursing Association (NZVNA)

 This includes our members only journal - the New Zealand Veterinary Nurse (NZVNJ), emails directly to our members, and social media - Instagram and Facebook, which includes eight support groups.

-NZVNJ Editor: Antoinette Ratcliff journal@nzvna.org.nz
+NZVNJ Editor: journal@nzvna.org.nz

-Antoinette is supported by volunteers within the New Zealand Veterinary Nursing Community that assist with editing and sourcing articles.
+Our journal editor is supported by volunteers within the New Zealand Veterinary Nursing Community that assist with editing and sourcing articles.

 Social Media Lead: Yani Riley socialmedia@nzvna.org.nz

-Emails: Samantha Chapman membership@nzvna.org.nz
+General media enquiries: Samantha Chapman membership@nzvna.org.nz

 Partnerships